The Pushcart War: Resolution

 Hammerman is questioned by the Chief, but he gives plausible excuses for the evidence seized from his shop and is released.
 The Three realize the pushcarts are not easy targets, and make plans to kidnap Hammerman, but their plans are overheard and leaked inadvertently by a janitor practicing shorthand lessons as homework.
 Hammerman outwits The Three by inviting the Police Commissioner for a friendly game of poker (and as protection) the night of the planned kidnap.
-Hammerman being aware of their plans unnerves The Three; they play badly and lose a substantial sum of money.
+Hammerman, being aware of their plans, unnerves The Three; they play badly and lose a substantial sum of money.

-The citizens of New York City, including Gambling, and the members of the press eventually move to the side of the street vendors after the peddlers' Peace March is interrupted by violence from truck drivers led by Mack.
+The citizens of New York City, including Gambling, and the members of the press, eventually move to the side of the street vendors after the peddlers' Peace March is interrupted by violence from truck drivers led by Mack.
 On July 4, Big Moe calls Mayor Cudd, seeking peace with Hammerman.
 The next day, during a celebration which later would be called the Battle of Bleecker Street, citizens spontaneously hurl rotten fruits and vegetables at trucks in celebration.

-At the peace conference on July 13, new laws are enacted to limit the size of the trucks to the current smallest size or smaller and to limit the number of trucks to one half of the current number, in what is known as the Flower Formula.
+At the peace conference on July 13, new laws were enacted to limit the size of the trucks to the current smallest size or smaller and to limit the number of trucks to one-half of the current number, in what is known as the Flower Formula.
 The conference includes drafting the Courtesy Act, which passes the City Council a week later, making it a criminal offense for a larger vehicle to take advantage of a smaller vehicle in any way.

-After the war, Albert P. Mack is sentenced to life in prison for violating the Courtesy Act nineteen times.
+After the war, Albert P. Mack was sentenced to life in prison for violating the Courtesy Act nineteen times.
 Wenda Gambling stars as Wenda Gambling in a movie documenting the Pushcart War, and later marries Joey Kafflis, whose diary was used during the film's production.
 The city erects a statue of General Anna in Tompkins Square Park to commemorate the struggle.